 Isotopes are forms of an element that have the same number of protons and electrons but differing numbers of neutrons.
 There are many isotopes of an element that have varying weights depending on how many neutrons there are in each one.
 The isotope's total number of protons and neutrons is indicated by the uppercase number to the left of the element's designation.
 Deuterium, often known as 2H or D, is an isotope of hydrogen that has one neutron and one proton.
 Protium (1H) has around twice as much mass as this, but tritium (3H) has roughly three times as much mass.
 The stable isotopes can make their own nuclei through the radioactive isotopes' decay, but on geologic periods, their nuclei do not decay to other isotopes.
-The nuclei of radioactive (unstable) isotopes naturally decay over time to produce other isotopes.
 For instance, the combination of stable 14N and cosmic-ray neutrons in the atmosphere results in the production of 14C, a radioisotope of carbon.
 By emitting a beta particle, 14C decays back to 14N with a half-life of approximately 5,730 years.
 Nitrogen that is created through nuclear reactions is referred to as "radiogenic" nitrogen.
 The stable, non-radiogenic isotopes are the main topic of this thesis (Kendall and Doctor, 2003)